Right now, unless you're in a high-risk category, you're probably still waiting for your chance to get the COVID-19 vaccine.

 1. Make an Appointment for Your Second Dose

-Based on clinical trials for the two vaccines available right now, there are specific recommendations for when you need to get your second shot.
-If you get the Pfizer-BioNTech vaccine, you'll need to get your second dose in 21 days.
+Based on clinical trials, there are specific recommendations for when you need to get your second shot.
+If you get the Pfizer vaccine, you'll need to get your second dose in 21 days.
 For the Moderna vaccine, you'll wait 28 days, per the Food & Drug Administration (FDA).

-We just don't know how much protection you might get if you only get one dose or get the second shot outside the recommended window.
+We just don't know how much protection you might get if you get the second shot outside the recommended window.

 "Once you receive the first dose, you should leave with a second appointment for the second dose.
 You can't just say you're going to call later to schedule," Patricia Couto, MD, an infectious disease physician with Orlando Health, tells LIVESTRONG.com.